Global hyperbolicity and manifold topology from the Lorentzian distance: Low regularity

-The proof of the next result coincides with that for the smooth case, cf.\ Thm.\ \ref{clpqo}. \begin{theorem} Let $(X,d)$ be a pair as above endowed with a topology $T$.
+\begin{theorem} Let $(X,d)$ be a set endowed with a function $d: X\times X \to [0,+\infty]$ which satisfies the reverse triangle inequality on chronologically related triples.
+Let it be endowed with a topology $T$.
 Suppose that in such topology $p\in \overline{I^{\pm}(p)}$ for every $p\in X$ and $d$ is lower $T$-semi-continuous.
-The function $d$ is $T\times T$-continuous if and only if the functions $d_p$ and $d^p$ are $T$-continuous for every $p\in X$. \end{theorem}
+The function $d$ is $T\times T$-continuous if and only if the functions $d_p$ and $d^p$ are $T$-continuous for every $p\in X$.\\ \end{theorem}

 The assumption that $d$ is lower $T$-semi-continuous in the first sentence can be dropped for a Lorentzian length space.
 Indeed, the last statement implies that $T$ contains the Alexandrov topology, and from there and the existence of a maximal curve (not necessarily isochronal) the lower $T$-semi-continuity follows.